haddockapp/haddockapp/atp.md

   2. Unfold the “Users” sub-menu and click on it to view the list of existing users.
   3. Press the “Invite User” button to invite a new user.
   4. Inside the “Invite User” modal, enter the user’s email.
-     _If you are testing on the `demo.haddock.ovh` environment, put the email: `test@haddock.ovh`._
+     _If you are testing on the `dev.haddock.ovh` environment, put the email: `test@haddock.ovh`._
   5. Press the “Send invitation button” to invite the user.
 - **Expected result:**
   - A toast message appears at the bottom of the screen informing you that the user has been invited successfully.
   - The invited user appears in the list of users with a "invited" Role.
   - Go on another page and try to connect with the invited user.
-    _If you are testing on the `demo.haddock.ovh` environment, you should be able to connect with the invited user with the email: `test@haddock.ovh` and username: `test` and put the password `haddockpassword`._
+    _If you are testing on the `dev.haddock.ovh` environment, you should be able to connect with the invited user with the email: `test@haddock.ovh` and username: `test` and put the password `haddockpassword`._

 ---